Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Every missed or uncertain delivery window triggers the most predictable customer behavior in e-commerce: the “Where Is My Order?” inquiry.
 WISMO contacts typically represent 30–40% of total customer service volume for logistics-heavy businesses, and each interaction costs $5–8 when handled by a support team at scale.

 But the cost isn’t just the per-call expense.
 WISMO volume displaces support capacity that could handle higher-value interactions — upsells, returns resolution, complex service issues.
 It’s an opportunity cost layered on top of the direct cost.
 For an operation generating 25,000–40,000 failed deliveries annually, with each triggering at least one WISMO contact, support overhead adds $125,000–$320,000 per year to the ETA inaccuracy bill.
+Investing in real-time communication capabilities can significantly reduce this volume.

 Also Read: The End of Static Logistics: How Real-Time Decisioning Is Redefining Supply Chains